-- 1. Unwanted sexual innuendo, propositions, sexual attention, or suggestive comments and gestures; inappropriate humor about sex or gender-specific traits; sexual slurs or derogatory language directed at another person's sexuality, gender, gender identity, sexual orientation, or gender expression; insults and threats based on sex, gender, gender identity, sexual orientation, or gender expression; and other oral, written, or electronic communications of a sexual nature that an individual communicates is unwanted and unwelcome. - 2.
-Written graffiti or the display or distribution of sexually explicit drawings, pictures, or written materials; sexually charged name-calling; or the circulation, display, or creation of e- mails, text messages, or websites of a sexual nature. - 3.
+1. Unwanted sexual innuendo, propositions, sexual attention, or suggestive comments and gestures; inappropriate humor about sex or gender-specific traits; sexual slurs or derogatory language directed at another person's sexuality, gender, gender identity, sexual orientation, or gender expression; insults and threats based on sex, gender, gender identity, sexual orientation, or gender expression; and other oral, written, or electronic communications of a sexual nature that an individual communicates is unwanted and unwelcome.

+- 2. Written graffiti or the display or distribution of sexually explicit drawings, pictures, or written materials; sexually charged name-calling; or the circulation, display, or creation of emails, text messages, or websites of a sexual nature. - 3.
 Display, presentation, or circulation of materials or pictures degrading to an individual or gender group where such display is not directly related to academic freedom or to an educational/pedagogical, artistic, or work purpose.
-See Faculty Manual, Appendix B1 regarding academic freedom. - 4.
+See Faculty Manual, Appendix B1, regarding academic freedom. - 4.
 Unwelcome physical contact or suggestive body language, such as touching, patting, pinching, hugging, kissing, or brushing against an individual's body. - 5.
-Physical coercion or pressure of an individual to engage in sexual activity or punishment for a refusal to respond or comply with sexual advances. - 6.
-Use of a position of power or authority to: (1) threaten or punish, either directly or by implication, for refusing to tolerate harassment, for refusing to submit to sexual activity, or for reporting harassment; or (2) promise rewards in return for sexual favors. - 7.
-Acts of verbal, nonverbal, or physical aggression, intimidation, or hostility based on sex or sexstereotyping.
+Use of a position of power or authority to: (1) threaten or punish, either directly or by implication, for refusing to tolerate harassment, for refusing to submit to sexual activity, or for reporting harassment; or (2) promise rewards in return for sexual favors. - 6.
+Acts of verbal, nonverbal, or physical aggression, intimidation, or hostility based on sex or sex stereotyping. - 7.
+Sexual exploitation-taking sexual advantage of another person for the benefit of anyone other than that person, without that person's consent.
+Examples of behavior that could rise to the level of sexual exploitation include prostituting another person or viewing, recording, or distributing another person's sexual activity, intimate body parts, or the person in a state of undress, without their knowledge and consent.

 b.
-Quid pro Quo Sexual Harassment
+Quid Pro Quo Sexual Harassment

-Quid pro Quo sexual harassment occurs when an employment opportunity (e.g., hiring, compensation, advancement, etc.) or an educational opportunity (e.g., admission, grades, research, etc.) is conditioned by an employee upon the targeted student or employee submitting to unwelcome requests or demands for sexual favors.
+Quid pro quo sexual harassment occurs when an employment opportunity (e.g., hiring, compensation, advancement, etc.) or an educational opportunity (e.g., admission, grades, research, etc.) is conditioned by an employee upon the targeted student or employee submitting to unwelcome requests or demands for sexual favors.
 Only individuals with authority to grant or withhold employment or educational opportunities can engage in quid pro quo sexual harassment.

 In some cases, quid pro quo sexual harassment is obvious and may involve an overt action, threat, or reprisal.
 In other instances, it is subtle and indirect, with a coercive aspect that is unstated.
 Examples of behavior that might be considered quid pro quo sexual harassment include, but are not limited to: